-CITY, ARIZONA ALONG THE COLORADO RIVER.
-SCENIC, HISTORIC, CHALLENGING AND TECHNICAL TRAILS ALL ABOUND IN OUR AREA, FROM THE BEAUTIFUL
+LOCATION IS BULLHEAD CITY, ARIZONA ALONG THE COLORADO RIVER.
+SCENIC, HISTORIC, CHALLENGING AND TECHNICAL TRAILS ABOUND IN

-WELCOME TO ATTEND OUR MEETINGS AND JOIN US ON OUR
+ARE ALWAYS WELCOME TO ATTEND OUR MEETINGS AND JOIN US ON OUR RUNS.

 Have 4x4s!
 Will travel!
 Below: this photo was taken at the Parker 4 Wheeler's Desert Splash.
 Even Rock Buggies and well setup

 rigs have a difficult time with this particular challenge.
 The P4Ws put on an outstanding event always held the 2nd weekend every

 November with runs from mild to wild.
 It is very family friendly.
 The youngsters all have a lot of fun with this group.
 The trailbosses

 are excellent.
 Runs are held Friday, Saturday and Sunday.
 Friday evening there is a crazy, very popular car crush.
 Saturday night

 a great dinner, followed by a raffle with some outstanding prizes.